 Congratulations on having the courage to take the first steps in finding out more about what the Catholic Church teaches about God, Jesus Christ, ourselves and the meaning of our lives.
 Perhaps you have been thinking about the deeper questions of life and faith for many years, perhaps you have a Catholic friend or relative which sparked interest in you, perhaps you went to Catholic school or were baptised as a child but never made your first holy communion.
-Perhaps you grew up in a different Christian tradition or different religion.
+Perhaps you grew up in a different Christian tradition or different religion and would like to get baptised.
 Maybe you’re still deciding whether or not you are ready to become Catholic, maybe you’re already 100% sure.
 But wherever you are on your faith journey, please know that you are very welcome to take the next steps and join the RCIA process!

 RCIA stand for the “Rite of Christian Initiation for Adults” is is the ordinary pathway by which adults become members of the Catholic Church.
 You can think of RCIA as a combination of a training plan, a time of discernment and a time of deepening in faith and deepening in your relationship with God.
 There are three main components of the RCIA process: (1) Catechetical or intellectual, which is studying what Catholics believe and why, (2) Pastoral or spiritual, about growing in your relationship with God and sharing in the fellowship of the Christian Community and (3) Liturgical, which is about participating in Sunday Mass (the high point of our week) and the ceremonies which mark the journey towards becoming Catholic.
 All of these preparations culminate in the sacraments of baptism, confirmation and holy communion, typically received at Easter, which are the means by which a person enters into the Catholic Church and becomes an adopted son or daughter of God, a member of the mystical body of Christ.